Sharing a taxi to Mount Popa

 After half an hour we already stop at what looks like a food stall along the road.
 But it is a kind of mini-distillery where locals make sesame oil, palm wine, and whiskey.
 One of the workers explains the whole distillation process.
 Afterward, they expect us to buy something from them, but fortunately, their sales efforts are not too intrusive.
-The local produce does not appeal to me, so I back off.
+And the local produce does not appeal to me, so I back off.
 I drank some lao khao when I was in Cambodia before.
 The amount of alcohol is way too high, and it seems dangerously unhealthy as well.
 Better to refrain.

 Taung Kalat hill formed by hardened lava

 An hour later, we reach our final destination, Mount Popa.
-Actually, we visit Taung Kalat, a volcanic plug of about 650 meters high.
+Actually, we visit Taung Kalat, a volcanic plug about 650 meters high.
 The cap formed during several eruptions of the Mount Popa volcano when the magma could not flow away.
 When the magma hardened, it created this lava neck.
-Nowadays, people also refer to this hill as Mount Popa.
+Nowadays, people also refer to this hill in general as Mount Popa.
 It is a unique and impressive formation that catches the eye from a far distance already.

 Mount Popa houses 37 nat spirits

 Flying back to the capital as the best option

 Early in the afternoon, we arrive back in Bagan.
-Yesterday I decided to fly back to the capital instead of undergoing a challenging 9-hour bus ride to Pyay – just a stopover, or a full ride of 15 hours to Yangon.
+Yesterday I decided to fly back to the capital instead of undergoing a challenging 9-hour bus ride to Pyay – just a stopover, or make a full ride of 15 hours to Yangon.
 My flight ticket has already been delivered to the hotel reception.
 For now, I only have time to kill here, with nothing particular to do.
 Maybe that is better because my body is still not in optimal condition.

 Some more trips to plan in Myanmar